seilanhiep/data/kh/project_data/admin/kh_provinces_metadata.md

 Description

 This dataset provides Cambodia's province boundaries (in GeoJSON, KML, and TopoJSON) and names and IDs (in CSV, GeoJSON, KML).
+Geographic data is encoded in the WGS 84 coordinate reference system.
 The information was created by updating the National Institute of Statistics' 2008 census using the 2011 Economic Census.

 Format